Bi Jinhao

-Bi Jinhao (毕津浩; born 5 January 1991) is a professional Chinese football player who currently plays for Dalian Yingbo, on loan from Shandong Taishan in the Chinese Super League.
+Bi Jinhao (毕津浩; born 5 January 1991) is a professional Chinese football player who currently plays for Dalian Yingbo in the Chinese Super League.

 Club career

 Born in Dalian, Bi joined Dalian Shide's youth academy when he was still a schoolboy, where he initially started his career as a forward.
 At his time with their youth academy he was sent out to Dalian Shide's satellite team Dalian Shide Siwu, who played as a foreign team in Singapore's S.League in the 2008 league season.

 Stints in Portugal

 Upon his return to Dalian Shide, he was unable to break into the senior team and moved abroad to Portugal's Segunda Divisão side, Boavista in 2010 as a youth player.
 He joined Terceira Divisão club Leça FC in January 2011 and he would make his debut on 22 January in a 1-1 draw against GD Joane, which was then followed by his first goal for club on 20 February in a 2-1 victory against CD Candal.